pimentel/fscca/README.md

 (scca).
 It is written for speedup in Rcpp.

 Currently, only the lasso penalty function is implemented.
-Also, the only cross-validation method implemented is the sequencing one-dimensional search described in the paper.
+Also, the only cross-validation method implemented is the sequential one-dimensional search described in the paper.

 # TODOs